zulip/zulip/docs/bots-guide.md

    ```
    The output should include a line similar to this:
    > zulip-bot-server                 RUNNING   pid 28154, uptime 0:00:27

+   The standard output of the bot server will be logged to the path in
+   your *supervisord* configuration.

 ## How to develop a bot